 - Again, the tide runs weakly northwards until lunchtime, so there’s no great need for an early start.
 13km will see you to Brochel Castle which is well worth a look round to stretch your legs.
 Then there’s a very scenic section of coast below limestone cliffs.
 There are many boulders in the shallow water, which provides interesting rock-hopping, but beware that the solution-eroded rocks have some very sharp corners.
 This seems to be quite a good stretch for otters, too.
 After lunch it’s 21km to Caolas Scalpay where there is a small campsite (the Skye Boat Centre).
 The mainland shore offers few other places to land or camp (its rocky and/or muddy) but there are spots on Raasay or Scalpay if you want a shorter day.
 My original idea was to get close to Broadford, which makes timings easier for the Kyles, but there are no obvious good spots and desperately searching for a place to camp in fading daylight after a long day is no-one’s idea of fun.

 - From Broadford, its 10km to the Skye bridge.
 From Raasay (either side of Scalpay) it’s about 20km.
-Caolas Scalpay is not the ideal morning route, as the tide runs eastwards from shortly before eleven until almost five in the afternoon.
+Caolas Scalpay is not the ideal morning route, as the tide runs eastwards from a while before twelve until getting on six in the early evening.
 The tide times at Skye bridge are notoriously difficult to predict as they depend on the difference in level between Inner Sound and Loch Alsh.
 The influence is not only from the sun and moon (which are predictable) but also atmospheric pressure (which can raise the level in Inner Sound in a depression or lower it in an anticyclone), the wind (which can push water through Kylerhea, raising the level of Loch Alsh in a southwesterly) and the rain (extra run off will also raise the level in Loch Alsh).
-All being calm, we’d expect the tide to run our way from ten am to four pm, so getting through should not be an issue wherever our morning put-in.
+All being calm, we’d expect the tide to run our way from before eleven am to five pm, so getting through should not be an issue wherever our morning put-in.
 Six kilometres later, we have the four kilometre narrows of Kyle Rhea, which is more of an issue.
-The south-going stream sets about 11 am, and the flow is strongest at the narrowest point at the southern end (which can’t be seen from Loch Alsh).
+The south-going stream sets about 11:50 am, and the flow is strongest at the narrowest point at the southern end (which can’t be seen from Loch Alsh).
 Any southerly wind will raise a breaking sea, so it is not a good idea to commit to the flow when it’s going well (peak rate is 8 knots at springs, so you are not going to be able to retreat!)
 The best plan is going to be to hang around until the rate drops off and head through in the last hour.
-The N-going stream will set at 16:45 or 17:00 depending on which pilot you read, and it will not be a good plan to leave it too late and find the tide has already turned.
-So setting off around 4 pm would seem sensible.
+The N-going stream will set at 17:35 or 17:50 depending on which pilot you read, and it will not be a good plan to leave it too late and find the tide has already turned.
+So setting off around 4:45 pm would seem sensible.
 A bit earlier if there’s no wind (or a northerly !).
 There should be no problem getting here from as far away as Raasay (about 26km) at a pinch, as the tide will have been helping most of the way.
 If by this stage we’ve lost a day or two through weather, or whatever, passage can be later.
 If you are as much as three days late, depending on where you started the day, it should be possible to catch the start (rather than waiting for the end) of the S-going stream.

 Through Kylerhea, and tides are no longer much of an issue.
 The plan is to paddle on another 7 km to the Sandaig Islands, though if we started at Raasay, we might want to stop sooner.